nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 # Integrated Pull Requests

-If a repository has been cloned from, and integrated to an [integrated Hosting Provider](index.md) such as GitHub, when SmartGit detects changes on the hosting service, it will also refresh information on related Pull Requests (PRs) from the remote.
+If a repository has been cloned from, and integrated to an [Hosting Provider](index.md) such as GitHub, when SmartGit detects changes on the hosting service, it will also refresh information on related Pull Requests (PRs) from the remote.

 ## Summary of Pull Requests features in SmartGit